Štrbské pleso, south bank

 The end of September and the beginning of October is arguably the best time for mountaineering in the High Tatras, or other mountain ranges in Europe for that matter.

-Accommodations are usually cheaper in autumn than in summer or winter (high season for skiing) as well.
+Accommodations are usually cheaper in autumn than in summer or winter (high season for skiing).

-Disadvantages are fewer hours of sunlight and probably first occurrences of fresh snow.
+Disadvantages are of course fewer hours of sunlight, and probably first occurrences of fresh snow.

 Featured image: The mountain lake Štrbské pleso